-The Community Champion Training Programme is an NVQ Level 3 programme that will improve skills for working with clients who have mental health issues and/or other disability, and for working with those who come from troubled families and backgrounds.
-Through this accredited qualification, we will offer the third sector a common, standard framework for training where none currently exists.
-The training will include modules underpinned with job coaching and motivational interviewing techniques and will be particularly useful for youth workers and educators in helping young people engage, or re-engage with education and training.
+This Community Development Training Programme is an OCN London Accredited Level 3 programme.
+We have designed it to improve skills for working with clients who have mental health issues and/or other disability.
+We also recommend it for working with those who come from troubled families and backgrounds.
+The third sector now has a common, standard framework for community development training where none previously existed.
+The training will include modules underpinned with job coaching and motivational interviewing techniques.
+It will be particularly useful for youth workers and educators in helping young people engage, or re-engage with education and training.

-To gain the NVQ Level 3 qualification, each learner must successfully complete 8 modules.
-Five of the modules are compulsory* because they are central to the organisation and development of third sector organisations and identified as relating to current skills gaps.
-The remaining 3 modules are optional.
-Their selection will depend on the key activities of organisations/stakeholders that wish to benefit from training.
+Each learner must successfully complete 7 modules.
+Five of the modules are compulsory* because they are central to the organisation and development of third sector organisations.
+The compulsory modules relate to predetermined skills gaps.
+The remaining 2 modules are optional.
+The learner can select the 2 modules that relate to the key activities of organisations/stakeholders that wish to benefit from training.

 1.* Key skills for community development and support (e.g. marketing, finance, fund-raising, writing proposals).